 15. This Court has subject-matter jurisdiction pursuant to 42 U.S.C. § 405(g).
 Due to the Secretary's Final Rule, each of the Plaintiffs has been paid an amount for E/M services provided at excepted off-campus PBDs at the MPFS rate rather than the hospital department OPPS rate as required by Section 603.
-Each of the Plaintiffs has presented claims to the

-Secretary in the form of a concrete request for additional Medicare reimbursement that challenges the Secretary's authority to pay excepted off-campus PBDs at rates contrary to Section 603.
-Further administrative appeal and review of Plaintiffs' claims is futile because the Secretary's administrative adjudicators are bound by the Secretary's Final Rule, and the Secretary has already determined that he will not revise the Final Rule leaving Plaintiffs with no recourse other than federal court review.
+Each of the Plaintiffs has presented claims to the Secretary in the form of a concrete request for additional Medicare reimbursement that challenges the Secretary's authority to pay excepted off-campus PBDs at rates contrary to Section 603.
+Further administrative appeal and review of Plaintiffs' claims is futile because the Secretary has already determined that he will not revise the Final Rule leaving Plaintiffs with no recourse other than federal court review.

-- 16. Alternatively, this Court has subject-matter jurisdiction under 42 U.S.C. § 1331 because Plaintiffs' claims arise under the laws of the United States. - 17.
-Venue is proper in this district under 28 U.S.C. § 1391 because Defendant resides in the District of Columbia and a substantial part of the events giving rise to this action occurred in this district. - 18.
-An actual controversy exists between the parties under 28 U.S.C. § 2201, and this Court has authority to grant the requested declaratory and injunctive relief under 28 U.S.C. §§ 2201 & 2202 and 5 U.S.C. §§ 705 & 706.
+16. Alternatively, this Court has subject-matter jurisdiction under 42 U.S.C. § 1331 because Plaintiffs' claims arise under the laws of the United States.

+17. Venue is proper in this district under 28 U.S.C. § 1391 because Defendant resides in the District of Columbia and a substantial part of the events giving rise to this action occurred in this district.

+18. An actual controversy exists between the parties under 28 U.S.C. § 2201, and this Court has authority to grant the requested declaratory and injunctive relief under 28 U.S.C. §§ 2201 & 2202 and 5 U.S.C. §§ 705 & 706.